All Episodes

 Yes, you're right about that.

-And as I talked to Judge Jackson, we were talking about I had questioned her on CRT in the school.
+And as I talked to Judge Jackson, we were talking about, I had questioned her on CRT in the school, children as young as five choosing gender in a curriculum for a school board that she sits on.

 I asked her, and I couldn't get a straight answer on that.

-And she and Justice Ginsburg wrote the opinion there.
+And Justice Ginsburg wrote the opinion there.

 She wouldn't give me a straight answer as to whether or not she agreed with Justice Ginsburg that male and female differences are enduring.

-So then I just asked her, I said, Well, can you give me the definition of the word woman?
+So then I just asked her, I said, well, can you give me the definition of the word woman?

 And she refused.

-And Sean, this shows you just how far the left is pushing this progressive ideology and how they're trying to change the makeup of the federal court, how they're trying to pack it, whether it's our federal district, appellate, or nail.
+And Sean, this shows you just how far the left is pushing this progressive ideology and how they're trying to change the makeup of the federal court, how they're trying to pack it, whether it's our federal district, appellate, or now.

-Uh she feels like everything was a policy matter, but then when you look at her sentencing practices, if she disagreed with the policy, she took the activist route.
+She feels like everything was a policy matter, but then when you look at her sentencing practices, if she disagreed with the policy, she took the activist route.

 She adjusted what the sentencing should be.